shivamMg/rd/README.md

 arithmetic -expr='3.14*4*(6/3)' -backtrackingparser
 ```

-Parser and grammar can be found inside `examples/arithmetic/parser`.
+Parser and grammar for it can be found inside `examples/arithmetic/parser`.
 There's another parser written for a different grammar that also parses arithmetic expressions.
 This parser can be found inside `examples/arithmetic/backtrackingparser`.
 It uses backtracking - notice the use of `b.Backtrack()`.
 This example uses [chroma](https://github.com/alecthomas/chroma) for lexing.

 ### PL/0 programming language parser